+A base drone insurance policy is a liability-only insurance policy.
 Liability coverage for drone insurance policies typically varies from $500,000 to $1 million.
 Clients such as large production houses and big construction companies may even ask drone pilots to buy coverage with a $5 million CSL (Combined Single Limit).

 Combined Single Limit is the sum total of bodily injury liability coverage and property damage liability coverage.

 In addition to liability insurance, you can also buy hull insurance.
 Hull insurance covers any possible damage to your drone.
 Insurance companies are prone to considering the depreciated value and not the actual market value while settling a claim.
 So, avoid inflating your drone value when buying insurance.

 Apart from liability insurance and hull insurance, you can also buy: